 Most obvious is the matter of complexity.
 Anime’s fondness for sequels and spin-off content already makes plenty of series daunting to navigate.
 To stick with Higurashi as an example; the main series received a third “season” in Rei, then a comedy spin-off called Kira, followed by the Outbreak movies that were cancelled after the first entry.
 Now there are also Gou & Sotsu, which disregard some of this canon and which themselves differ from the canon of the manga.
 Not to mention there are exclusive story arcs tied to specific releases, like the DS port of the visual novel or arcs exclusive to the manga.

 Still with me there?
 Now keep in mind that Higurashi has a shared universe with Umineko; an ever-expanding visual novel series renowned/infamous for its monolithic plot.
-These franchises had ties and references to each other at first, but as of Gou and its sequel, we got Umineko characters appearing in Higurashi and discussing lore that exists far outside of Higurashi‘s own canon.
+These franchises admittedly had some ties and references to each other before.
+As of Gou and its sequel, however, we got Umineko characters and lore appearing in Higurashi without obfuscation.

-Gou is already a headache due to being an unnecessary sequel, but now you also need to get into all this other tat to properly understand the story.
+Gou is already a headache due to being an unnecessary sequel.
+Now you also need to get into all of this other tat to properly understand the story.
 That, or delve deep into the fan wiki.

 Higurashi‘s own lore is also altered to facilitate the introduction of witches to the setting.
 Worse still, this also alters the themes of the series and the nature of its characters.
 By the end of Sotsu, Rika and Satoko feel like Umineko characters rather than their Higurashi selves.
 The sense of unity and friendship, the sheer joy felt at the end of Kai, replaced with cynicism and hostility.